-The Latest: NYC mayor will review acts of protesters, police
+The Latest: President Trump’s tweets ridicule demonstrators

-The Latest on the death of George Floyd, a handcuffed black man who pleaded for air as a white police officer pressed his knee on his neck (all times Eastern):
+The Latest on the death of George Floyd, a handcuffed black man who pleaded for air as a white police officer pressed a knee on his neck (all times Eastern):

+WASHINGTON - President Donald Trump has fired off a series of tweets ridiculing people who protested outside the White House and praising the Secret Service who used shields and pepper spray to push them back.

+Hundreds gathered late Friday to protest the police killing of a black man in Minneapolis and Trump’s response.

 NEW YORK - New York City Mayor Bill de Blasio says protesters and police officers will be held accountable for acts of violence at a demonstration in Brooklyn that left people bloodied and vehicles burned.